-&lt;sup>3 For more details, see Article 78 GDPR: "Right to an effective judicial remedy against a controller or processor.
+3 For more details, see Article 78 GDPR: "Right to an effective judicial remedy against a controller or processor.
 (1) Without prejudice to any available administrative or non-judicial remedy, including the right to lodge a complaint with a supervisory authority pursuant to Article 77, each data subject shall have the right to an effective judicial remedy where he or she considers that his or her rights under this Regulation have been infringed as a result of the processing of his or her personal data in non-compliance with this Regulation.
-(2) Proceedings against a controller or a processor shall be brought before the courts of the Member State where the controller or processor has an establishment.
-Alternatively, such proceedings may be brought before the courts of the Member State where the data subject has his or her habitual residence, unless the controller or processor is a public authority of a Member State acting in the exercise of its public powers."
+(2) Proceedings against a controller or a processor shall be brought before the courts of the Member State where the data subject has his or her habitual residence, unless the controller or processor is a public authority of a Member State acting in the exercise of its public powers."

-&lt;sup>4 This includes the following information: (a) the identity and the contact details of the controller and, where applicable, of the controller's representative; (b) the contact details of the data protection officer, where applicable; (c) the purposes of the processing for which the personal data are intended as well as the legal basis for the processing; (d) where the processing is based on point (f) of Article 6(1), the legitimate interests pursued by the controller or by a third party; (e) the recipients or categories of recipients
+4 This includes the following information: (a) the identity and the contact details of the controller and, where applicable, of the controller's representative; (b) the contact details of the data protection officer, where applicable; (c) the purposes of the processing for which the personal data are intended as well as the legal basis for the processing; (d) where the processing is based on point (f) of Article 6(1), the legitimate interests pursued by the controller or by a third party; (e) the recipients or categories of recipients of the personal data, if any; (f) where applicable, the fact that the controller intends to transfer personal data to a third country or the Privacy Policy.
+In addition, the Privacy Policy shall include a link to published BCRs allowing data subject to familiarize themselves with the wording of these BCRs.

-- the Privacy Policy.
-In addition, the Privacy Policy shall include a link to published BCRs allowing data subject to familiarize themselves with the wording of these BCRs. - 4.6 Every data subject that is subject to the Cross-Border Processing must have an easy access to these BCRs.
-In addition to publishing BCRs on the BCR Homepage, Piano Group will distribute BCRs internally to its staff (e.g. via intranet) and provide the latest version of BCRs to data subject concerned upon their request. - 4.7 Any request made directly against BCR Member under this Section 4 or any motion to enforce third-party beneficiary clause can be made via the complaint mechanism under Section 6 below. - 4.8 To ensure the binding nature of this Section 4 towards 3rd party beneficiaries, all BCR Members explicitly confirm that by accession to these BCRs and by concluding the Group Data Processing Agreement, the possibility of 3rd parties to bindingly enforce 3rd party beneficiary clauses herein stems both from: (i) universal declarations provided by all BCR Members in this Section 4 as well as for; (ii) contractual arrangement included in the Group Data Processing Agreement.
+- 4.6 Every data subject that is subject to the Cross-Border Processing must have an easy access to these BCRs.
+In addition to publishing BCRs on the BCR Homepage, Piano Group shall distribute BCRs internally to its staff (e.g., via intranet) and provide the latest version of BCRs to data subjects concerned upon their request. - 4.7 Any request made directly against BCR Member under this Section 4 or any motion to enforce third-party beneficiary clause can be made via the complaint mechanism under Section 6 below. - 4.8 To ensure the binding nature of this Section 4 towards 3rd party beneficiaries, all BCR Members explicitly confirm that by accession to these BCRs and by concluding the Group Data Processing Agreement, the possibility of 3rd parties to bindingly enforce 3rd party beneficiary clauses herein stems both from: (i) universal declarations provided by all BCR Members in this Section 4 as well as from; (ii) contractual arrangement included in the Group Data Processing Agreement.